-It was on the basis of this and other similar research that the IOC and IAAF decided to base their gender testing on testosterone.
-To compete in women’s events, athletes had to have usable T levels of no more than 10 nanomoles per litre, which is in the low range for most males and just under three times the average for women.
+It was by this and other similar research that the IOC and IAAF decided to base their gender testing on testosterone.
+To compete in women’s events, athletes had to have usable T levels of no more than 10 nanomoles per liter, which is in the low range for most males and just under three times the average for women.
 Semenya’s performances, under this policy of reducing testosterone, dropped off in a predictable manner.
-She failed to qualify for the Commonwealth Games and didn’t make it past the semi finals in Beijing.
+She failed to qualify for the Commonwealth Games and didn’t make it past the semi-finals in Beijing.

 - Allow athletes to compete in their true gender category, without regulation

 - Try to ensure a level playing field in these categories by imposing T level restrictions